Mataraviv/ML-Project---Dating-APP/README.md

 An Exploratory Data Analysis and Machine Learning Approach

 ## Abstract:
 This study aims to develop a predictive model for user engagement on a dating app, quantified by the number of "profile kisses."
 We utilize a dataset comprising various user attributes, including demographic details, app usage metrics, and user preferences.
-Through extensive data cleaning, feature engineering, and selection, we create a robust dataset to train multiple machine learning models.
+Through extensive data cleaning, feature engineering, and selection, we create a robust dataset to train multiple machine-learning models.
 The models, including Random Forest, Gradient Boosting, and XGBoost, are evaluated using metrics such as Mean Squared Error (MSE) and Root Mean Squared Log Error (RMSLE).

 ## 1. Introduction:
 This study focuses on predicting user engagement on Lovoo, measured by "profile kisses," using a dataset collected through a custom tool.
 To gather the data, two male profiles were created specifically for this purpose, and the tool collected only female user profiles suggested by Lovoo's recommendation algorithm.